-Update, January 2016: see Valbyruter.dk for a mobile friendly version of the walks på dansk.
-A PDF is also available (although without maps).
-And most excitingly, a new route was announced on 22 January, a 7km grey route covering the area’s industrial sites, most of which are currently under redevelopment.
-Time to revisit and update Walking in Valby!
+- Jan 2016: see Valbyruter.dk for a mobile friendly version of the walks på dansk (and PDF, although without maps), and, most excitingly, a new route, a 7km grey route covering the district’s former industrial areas (see storymap)

-Valby (Wikipedia), one of 10 districts (map) making up the Copenhagen council area, is one of my favourite parts of the city.
+Valby, one of 10 districts making up the Copenhagen council area, is one of my favourite parts of the city.
 It’s got a no nonsense feel, unpretentious, diverse and full of undiscovered corners.
 It’s even got a hill, although at 31m Valby Bakke is maybe more of a hillock.

 Located on the south western fringe of Copenhagen Valby has an air of isolation about it, separated from Frederiksberg to the north by a park and from Vesterbro to the east by a cemetery, with further parks to the west and south.
-Railway development has also left its mark, with a main line and a local line dividing the district into two with only one bridge across for buses and cars, and two more local lines creating further pockets of edgeland.
+Railway development has also left its mark, with a main line and a local line dividing the district into two with only one road bridge across, and two more local lines creating further pockets of edgeland.
 Several areas of low density housing also contribute to a suburban feel.

 This may however all be about to change, with the redevelopment of the Carlsberg brewery site, higher density housing under construction on a number of brownfield sites and the new Copenhagen-Ringsted railway line, due to open in 2018, cutting through the south of the district.